 Reaction engineering combines the study of chemical kinetics with the reactors in which the reactions occur inside the reactor.

-If you are going to develop or design an any reactor as your chemical engineering design, your knowledge in reaction engineering should be
+If you are going to develop or design an any reactor as your chemical engineering design, your knowledge in reaction engineering should be broad and good.

 This subject involves mass balance, molar balance, energy balance and reactions of chemical constituents.

 Reaction engineering content is listed below and they are discussed shortly in this tutorial.
 Complete lessons of them are discussed in another tutorials.

 An equation for a elementary reaction is written as a function of concentrations.
 Reaction rate depends on so many factors such as temperature, pressure, concentration, catalysts, physical state and more.
 Initially, due to higher concentrations of reactants, reaction rate is high and decrease with time.

 In a reaction, reactants are converted to products.
 Conversion tells us, how much reactants are converted to products as a percentage.

 There is a reaction A → B. Initially, there was 1 mol of A and after product were taken out, there were remaining 0.12 moles of A. So conversion of A is 88%.

 Conversion is significant parameter in reactor because it decides the amount of production.
 That decides the profitability of the industry.
 If conversion is good close to 100%, that is very good.